polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/subkey.md

 - **Account ID** - Alias for the Public Key in hexadecimal.
 - **SS58 Address** (aka "Public Address") - An SS58-encoded address based on the public key.

-Currently Subkey supports the following cryptographic key pairs and signing algorithms:

-- `sr25519`: Schorr signatures on the Ristretto group
-- `ed25519`: ed25519
-- `secp256k1`: ECDSA signatures on secp256k1

-Note that the address for a secp256k1 key is the SS58 encoding of the hash of the public key in order to reduce the public key from 33 bytes to 32 bytes.

 You can also create a vanity address, meaning an address that contains a specified sub-string.
 But you will not receive a mnemonic phrase for this address.